tips for pairing wine with chocolate

 As mentioned, Peru and Madagascar are two countries best known for the fruitiness and mild acidity of their cacao.
 I know firsthand that in Peru, this is primarily because the cacao is grown in amongst fruit trees such as mango, papaya, and banana that help enrich the soil and provide protection to the delicate cacao trees which can’t take too much direct sun and are prone to disease.
 I’ve not yet been to Madagascar to investigate growing conditions there, but you can bet it’s near the top of my list, as invariably when I taste chocolate made by various single origin chocolate bar makers, I often prefer the chocolate made from Madagascan cocoa beans.
 Even their milk chocolate is exceptionally good!

-For those of you who do prefer milk chocolate, you are best to pair unflavoured milk chocolate with a lighter red like a Pinot Noir if it a dark milk chocolate (i.e. 40-50% cocoa), and a buttery Chardonnay if it’s a lighter milk chocolate of around 32-40% cocoa.
+For those of you who do prefer milk chocolate, you are best to pair unflavoured milk chocolate with a lighter red like a Pinot Noir if it a dark milk chocolate (i.e. generally 50-60% cocoa), and a buttery Chardonnay if it’s a lighter milk chocolate of around 32-45% cocoa.
 Milk chocolate can also pair quite nicely with a chilled quality semi-sweet sparkling wine like Moscato.
 If the chocolate is flavoured with a strong flavour enhancer such as ginger, it is more important to match the wine to the ginger than to the type of chocolate.

-Although white chocolate is not truly chocolate, as it contains only cocoa butter and sugar and no cocoa mass (also called cocoa liquer), many people do love the creaminess of white chocolate, and fine chocolatiers like Sugah! of Halifax, Nova Scotia, Canada, make some delightful white chocolate bars that feature fruit and nuts.
+Although white chocolate is not truly chocolate, as it generally contains only cocoa butter and sugar and no cocoa mass (also called cocoa liquer), many people do love the creaminess of white chocolate, and fine chocolatiers like Sugah! of Halifax, Nova Scotia, Canada, make some delightful white chocolate bars that feature fruit and nuts.
 I would pair those with a fruity white such as Viognier or a sparkling Asti Spumante or Champagne.
 Champagne is also my choice to accompany chocolate dipped strawberries or a chocolate fondue.